abpframework/abp/docs/en/framework/fundamentals/dependency-injection.md

 This example simply checks if the service class has `MyLogAttribute` attribute and adds `MyLogInterceptor` to the interceptor list if so.

 > Notice that `OnRegistered` callback might be called multiple times for the same service class if it exposes more than one service/interface.
 So, it's safe to use `Interceptors.TryAdd` method instead of `Interceptors.Add` method.
-See [the documentation](../../dynamic-proxying-interceptors.md) of dynamic proxying / interceptors.

 ### IServiceCollection.OnActivated Event